Vegan Festival Adelaide

 Veganism addresses some of the greatest issues facing the world today.
 The core of the movement is focused on the ethical treatment of animals.
 However, in doing so, there are also multiple benefits to human health and the global environment.
 Globally, the number of vegans is growing and Australia has the third fastest growing vegan market in the world.
 Here in Adelaide, we have one of the strongest vegan communities in the country: A growing local community committed to global goals.

 Vegan Festival Adelaide brings together Adelaide's local vegan and non-vegan community in an atmosphere of celebration and education.
 Founded in 2007, the Festival aims to explore a diverse vegan lifestyle and demonstrate how just a few adjustments can lead to a more compassionate way of living.
-One of the top three community events in Adelaide, the festival has grown dramatically from its first 1,000 attendees in 2007 to over 12,000 in 2016.
-The Festival is brought to life by the GIVE Foundation, a committee of dedicated individuals who freely give their time and energy, and the support of generous sponsors.
-The GIVE Foundation supports charities that improve the lives of animals, people in need, or the environment.
-Profits from the Festival are divided between the GIVE Foundation and the following year's event.
-Past recipients of support from the Festival and the GIVE Foundation can be seen here.
+One of the top three community events in Adelaide, the festival has grown dramatically from its first 1,000 attendees in 2007 to over 17,000 in 2017.
+The Festival is brought to life by the support of generous sponsors and a committee of dedicated individuals who give their time and energy.
+The Festival supports charities that improve the lives of animals, people in need, or the environment.
+Past recipients of support from the Festival can be seen here.
 The power to support vegan ideals doesn't only come from the profits of the Festival, the whole event embodies and celebrates these ideals.

 Recognising the positive changes happening in the world inspires the Festival to provide a large scale event that allows vegans to celebrate in an atmosphere of music, cooking, and the very best vegan products.
 However, the Festival also recognises and addresses the remaining and future issues that impact animal welfare, human health, and the environment.
 Leading vegan communicators from across Australia and the world explore and discuss the vegan philosophies and their power for change.
 Challenging vegans and non-vegans alike to be the best they can be.
 Importantly, non-vegans are welcomed to the festival and given the opportunity to learn the vegan philosophies, to hear from and ask questions of leading vegan communicators, and enjoy one of Adelaide’s most vibrant events without judgement.
 Ultimately, the Festival aims to empower the community to take action and end animal cruelty, improve human health, and advance environmental sustainability.
 These three threads weave throughout the Festival's infrastructure and entertainment.